 Originally moving here to attend school on an academic scholarship, Cullen graduated from the University of Puget Sound with a Bachelors of Arts in English Literature and Creative Writing.
 After graduating, Cullen worked seasonally for the National Park Service in Colorado and Washington; where he built log and stone structures, bridges, fell timber and worked on fire lines.
 In the off season, Cullen worked for two well respected, high end remodeling and landscaping companies in Seattle.
 This served as his introduction to carpentry and framing.
 After six years of seasonal work, Cullen began working at a design/build company in Ballard, where he crafted custom furniture and worked on high end residential and commercial projects.

 Robert brings to our company over 16 years of combined construction experience.
 He began his construction career flipping homes with his best friend and his friends father.
 This provided Robert with a foundation of knowledge and basic construction skills.
-Wanting to continue to grow as a carpenter, he then began working for Pacific Studio, a premier museum and public spaces builder.
-While working for Pacific Studio, Robert honed his carpentry skills and had the opportunity to learn MIG and TIG welding in aluminum and steel.
+Wanting to continue to grow as a carpenter, he then began working for a premier museum and public spaces builder.
+While working for this company, Robert honed his carpentry skills and had the opportunity to learn MIG and TIG welding in aluminum and steel.

 After 10 years of working in the remote Olympic National Forest, Elliot was looking to continue his growth as a carpenter when he joined our company.
 A skilled furniture maker, he is an excellent finish carpenter with a keen eye for details.
 Eager to learn, he jumps at every opportunity to experience new skills and to become a more well rounded carpenter.
 Elliot has a passion for building and craft, and being able to turn that passion into a career is especially meaningful for him.
 Some of Elliot’s most recent accomplishments can be found at the Uplift Climbing Gym, the Jensen Boat Works restoration project and at various residential projects.